Scramble for holiday season workers already near fever pitch

 With more job seekers able to choose among employers, many companies have rushed to begin their seasonal hiring earlier than before.
 Kohl's, the nationwide discount chain, with 1,100 stores, tried to get a jump on its rivals by advertising seasonal jobs back in late June.

-"We are hiring seasonal associates earlier than ever," said Ryan Festerling, Kohl's head of human resources.

 UPS is holding its first-ever nationwide job fair next week.
 In 170 locations, applicants can have interviews on the spot, and driver candidates can schedule a road test.
-The Atlanta company had been caught off-guard last year when early holiday shipments swamped its network.
 On its job-fair day — which it's dubbing "Brown Friday"— UPS hopes to hire up to 40,000 of the more than 100,000 seasonal workers it will need.

-"I'm very, very happy that I even have the opportunity," Crawford said.
+"I'm very, very happy that I even have the opportunity," said Crawford, 24, of Atlanta who has a 3-year-old son.
 "I need something stable."

 Target wants to hire 120,000 seasonal workers, 20 percent more than last year.
-The company has raised its starting wage by a dollar to $12 an hour, and is offering a new perk: It will randomly select one hourly worker at each store and distribution center to receive a $500 gift card and $500 donation to a local community organization of their choice.

-Angie Thompson, a Target spokeswoman, said the higher wage and other inducements appear to be paying off.
-Applications jumped 20 percent in the first week after they were announced compared with the same period last year.
+The company has raised its starting wage by a dollar to $12 an hour.
+Applications jumped 20 percent in the first week after they were announced compared with the same period last year, according to Angie Thompson, a Target spokeswoman.

-In 2017, Target raised its minimum hourly pay by $2, to $11, which it says helped produce 60 percent more applicants.
-The company is further raising its minimum wage, in stages, to $15 by 2020.

 "It's an investment in the future growth of the company and to ensure that we can continue to hire, retain, and develop the best talent for years to come," said Dave Clark, Amazon's senior vice president of worldwide operations.

 Sean McCartney, an executive vice president, said Radial raised hourly pay for its holiday workers in four more markets than it did last year, though he wouldn't say which ones.
-The company began advertising for some holiday jobs in June, a month earlier than in 2017.
-Radial is also offering bonuses of $1,000 or more in the most competitive markets to those who work during the crucial "Black Friday" weekend after Thanksgiving.
+The company is also offering bonuses of $1,000 or more in the most competitive markets to those who work during the crucial "Black Friday" weekend after Thanksgiving.

 That bonus is helping keep Linda Connor-Lewis happy about her job packing online orders at Radial's warehouse in Louisville, Kentucky, even though her email inbox is stuffed with invitations to job fairs at rival companies.
-Though Connor-Lewis, 54, already has a permanent job with Radial, she expects to share in the holiday bonanza: She plans to work 30 more hours of work a week on top of her current 40-hour schedule and expects to earn more in holiday bonuses than she did last year.
+Though Connor-Lewis, 54, already has a permanent job with Radial, she plans to work 30 more hours of work a week on top of her current 40-hour schedule and expects to earn more in holiday bonuses than she did last year.

-Even so, Radial is using more automation to help keep up and has installed robotics in the order-picking section at its Louisville facility.
-McCartney estimates that the automation will reduce physical labor by 15 percent to 20 percent in that area.

 At XPO Logistics, a firm that specializes in shipping appliances, furniture, and other large items that Americans are increasingly willing to order online, plans are to hire 8,000 workers — one-third more than last year.
 XPO is also installing 5,000 robots in its warehouses in the United States and Europe.